 Are you sick of tracking every macro, counting every calorie and still not seeing the fat loss results you seek?
 I’ve been there.
 I feel your pain.
+Read on to learn how to burn fat.

 Once upon a time I counted calories, but it just got so old.
 Over the years I’ve tweaked my processes for fat loss and muscle building to fit my space casiness, and man am I glad I did.